How to Live Car Free in the City

 - Walking strengthens my leg muscles––not just calves, but thighs and butt too.

 - Carrying things on my back strengthens my shoulders, back, and legs.
-When I shop for oils, liquids, and detergent at once, my backpack can be quite heavy.
+When I buy oils, liquids, and detergent at once, my backpack can be quite heavy.
 It's a great way to built core body muscle.

 - Being outside a lot gives me the vitamin D my body needs, which helps reduce stress.
 The sun mixes with skin oils to produce it.